Global Stabilization for Causally Consistent Partial Replication: System Model

 Now we define the meaning of visibility for a client.

-\begin{definition} [Visibility \cite{roohitavaf2017causalspartan}] A version $K$ of key $k$ is visible to a client $c$, if and only if $GET(k)$ issued by client $c$ to any server in $S_c$ returns a version $K'$ such that $K'=K$ or $K'\dep K$.
-We say $K$ is visible to a client $c$ from a server $i$ if and only if $GET(k)$ issued by client $c$ to server $i$ returns $K'$ such that $K'=K$ or $\lnot (K\dep K')$. \end{definition}
+\begin{definition} [Visibility \cite{roohitavaf2017causalspartan}] A version $K$ of key $k$ is visible to a client $c$, if and only if $GET(k)$ issued by client $c$ to any server in $S_c$ returns a version $K'$ such that $K'=K$ or $\lnot (K\dep K')$.
+We say $K$ is visible to a client $c$ from a server $i$ if the version $K$ is returned from server $i$. \end{definition}

-We say a client $c$ can access a key $k$ if the client can issue GET($k$) operation to a server that stores $k$.
+We say a client $c$ can access a key $k$ if the client can issue PUT and GET operations to a server that stores $k$.
 Causal consistency is defined based on the visibility of versions to the clients as follows.

 \begin{definition} [Causal Consistency \cite{roohitavaf2017causalspartan}] The key-value storage is causally consistent if both of the following conditions are satisfied. \begin{itemize} \item Let $k$ and $k'$ be any two keys in the store.
 Let $K$ be a version of key $k$, and $K'$ be a version of key $k'$ such that $K \dep K'$.
 For any client $c$ that can access both $k$ and $k'$, when $K$ is read by client $c$, $K'$ is visible to $c$.